 Here are some additional factors to consider when deciding how much RAM you need in a new laptop:

-- OS-related RAM needs: Even when you’re not streaming a movie or crunching numbers, the Windows 10 OS can consume from 2-3 GB of RAM just to keep your system running.
-It’s easy to see, then, why a laptop with a RAM size of just 4 GB can’t match the performance of one with 8 GB or RAM or more.
+Even when you’re not streaming a movie or crunching numbers, the Windows 10 OS can consume from 2-3 GB of RAM just to keep your system running.
+It’s easy to see why a laptop with a RAM size of just 4 GB can’t match the performance of one with 8 GB of RAM or more.

-- RAM speed: RAM can be fast or slow (relatively speaking), and faster RAM speed can help make up for a smaller allotment of RAM.
+RAM can be fast or slow relatively speaking, and faster RAM speed can help make up for a smaller allotment of RAM.
 This means that in addition to looking at the volume of RAM, you can look for today’s fastest RAM, either DDR3 or, preferably, DDR4.